Tips and hints about the application

-Regarding applications for doctoral degree programmes, please make sure that:
+Regarding applications for doctoral degree programmes, please also make sure that:

 For further tips and hints, visit https://www.mastersportal.eu/articles/406/write-a-successful-motivation-letter-for-your-masters.html

-Please note that the qualification requirements, application material (attachments as well) and formal requirements of documents may vary depending on the chosen doctoral programme.
-You need to fulfill the requirements of your chosen doctoral programme and the Stipendium Hungaricum scholarship requirements at the same time.
-Requirements are listed in two databases, and you must work with both of them during your application.
-The information below aims to give you a general introduction to your doctoral programme selection.
+Please note that the qualification requirements, the application materials and the formal requirements of documents may vary depending on the selected doctoral programme.
+When you wish to apply for a PhD/DLA programme, you need to fulfill the requirements of your chosen doctoral school and the Stipendium Hungaricum scholarship application requirements at the same time.
+You will find the necessary information related in two databases and you must work with both of them during your application:

 Most of the doctoral programmes in Hungary are delivered in English.

-The language requirements (level and/or type of certification) are determined by each doctoral programme independently, therefore it is highly recommended to contact the university where you would like to apply.
+The language requirements (level and/or type of certification) are determined by each doctoral programme independently, therefore it is highly recommended to contact the university which you would like to apply to.
 Please note that it is possible that different doctoral schools require different language qualifications within the same university.

 To participate in the programme, the minimum language level required is a B2 complex (written and oral) language exam; however, the universities might ask for additional certificates of higher level language knowledge as an entry requirement for their doctoral programmes.

 Please note that most of the doctoral programmes have specified requirements and criteria for application.
-Texts and guidance below will provide you with general information.
-However, before applying, please always contact the relevant doctoral programme and check their specific application requirements.
-(See also Call for Application 3.2.2)
+Due to this fact, always contact the selected doctoral school before application and check their specific application requirements.
+(See also the Call for Applications 3.2.2)

-The Research Proposal is the most important document when you are applying for a doctoral study program.
-The requirements of the research plan may vary depending on your chosen doctoral programme.
-Make sure to contact the respective doctoral programme for further details and specifications before submitting your research proposal.
+The research proposal is the most important document when you are applying for a doctoral programme.
+The requirements concerning the research plan may vary depending on the selected doctoral programme.
+For this reason, make sure to contact the respective doctoral school for further details and specifications before submitting your research proposal.